dhanesh-gkmit/FitNote-Functional-Documentation/docs/system_flow_and_outcome.md

 ### 5. If Client Forgot to Send the Report

 - **Issue:** The client forgot to send the report of the previous day and wants to send it to the mentor now.
-- **Solution:** If the client has saved the report of that schedule in the database but forgot to send it, then he/she has to go to the **Previous Workout** section.
+- **Solution:** If the client has saved the report of that schedule in the database but forgot to send it, then they ca go to the **Previous Workout** section.
 From there, they can send the report of that schedule to the mentor.